-\bullet Grading Label: $\mathbf{c2}$
+$\bullet$ Grading Label: c2

-Follow the general rules in section 2.1.3 (page 36).
+Follow the general rules in section 2.1.3 (page 40).

-This CopyCat involves the correct use of the short template (doctype, head, charset, title, style, body) and an image.
+This CopyCat involves the correct use of the short template (doctype, head, charset, title, style, body) and the material from the first three chapters of the textbook.